 Hi Frugalistas!
 I know I’ve written extensively about aspects of planning a trip to Europe, and I’ve also written a series on itinerary planning, but I’ve never written specifically about planning an itinerary for Europe.
-When you are planning a trip to Europe, where to start is often the hardest part.
-There’s so much to see and do, that knowing how to plan a trip to Europe can appear a bit daunting.
+When doing Europe trip planning, where to start is often the hardest part.
+There’s so much to see and do, that knowing how to plan your Europe vacation can appear a bit daunting.
 But planning a trip to Europe step by step is easy…….

 - 1 Planning a trip to Europe: where to start

-- 2 Planning a trip to Europe: sorting out what makes sense
+- 2 Europe travel planning: sorting out what makes sense

-- 3 Planning a trip to Europe: how long should you stay in each place?
+- 3 Planning a Europe vacation: how long should you stay in each place?

-- 4 Planning a trip to Europe: work out how to travel around
+- 4 Europe trip planning: how to travel around Europe

 - 5 Planning a trip to Europe: work out where to stay